Crypto assets explained

 Crypto-asset exchanges are coming under increasing pressure to ensure they perform ‘Know Your Customer’ checks before allowing people to make transactions, thereby preventing digital currencies from being used for money laundering and the financing of terrorism.

 Tax is also shaping up to be one of the big issues of the decade, with the Internal Revenue Service (IRS) and Her Majesty’s Revenue and Customs (HMRC) ramping up efforts to ensure that crypto enthusiasts pay capital gains whenever they sell their coins for a profit.

 What does the future hold for crypto assets?

 It’s highly likely that new types of cryptocurrencies will emerge in the years to come.
 Just look at how DeFi burst on to the scene in 2020, prompting a flurry of governance tokens.

 What’s really exciting right now is how this decade is shaping up to be the era where mainstream adoption is achieved in a meaningful way.
-PayPal is gearing up to allow cryptocurrencies to be used for purchases with millions of merchants, and China is on the cusp of making its digital yuan available to its population.
+PayPal is gearing up to allow cryptocurrencies to be used for purchases with millions of merchants.
+China banned Bitcoin, but is rolling out is own digital yuan to its population.

 Overall, there’s little doubt that the coronavirus pandemic has transformed our relationship with money forever.
-Cash was already beginning to lose popularity, but banknotes are now being used even less considering there were concerns they could cause infections to spread.
+Cash was already beginning to lose popularity, but banknotes are now being used even less considering there were largely unfounded concerns they could cause infections such as Covid-19 to spread.

-But there are benefits that cash delivers that cryptocurrencies currently cannot.
-Many blockchains offer to deliver the scalability that fiat-focused market leaders do, meaning that they’re ill-suited to supporting an entire global financial system.
-And there will also need to be tough conversations surrounding privacy, given how the humble banknote delivers anonymity that digital methods can’t match.
+But there are particular benefits cash delivers that cryptocurrencies currently cannot deliver.
+Many blockchains offer to deliver the scalability that fiat-focused market leaders do, meaning they’re ill-suited to supporting an entire global financial system.
+And there will also need to be tough conversations around privacy, given how the humble printed banknote delivers anonymity that digital methods simply can’t match.